Nodsoft/MoltenObsidian/nodsoft_moltenobsidian_web/vault/Tool/Static Site Generation.md

 > [!NOTE]
 > If the `-o` flag is not specified, the command will output to the current working directory.

-Default ignored file and folders are the same as in `moltenobsidian manifest generate`
+The Ignored files and folders mechanism works identically to that of the [[Vault Manifests#Ignored Files / Folders|Vault Manifests]] feature.
 ### Supported Protocols
-Below are the protocols currently supported for vault exports :
+Below are the protocols currently supported for remote vault exports :

 | Protocol | URI segment           |
 | -------- | --------------------- |